The merger represents the transmission of assets from one company to another, to form a single entity.

 - The partial contribution of assets : this operation resembles a sale, the settlement is made in the form of the transfer of shares.

 The choice of the mode of merger is made according to the accounting and tax interests of each of the parties.

-Interim management is a key factor in the success of a merger-acquisition .
+Transition management is a key factor in the success of a merger and acquisition .
 Interim managers experienced in the management of mergers and acquisitions can support you in carrying out this complex project.

 The role of our managers

-Successful mergers and acquisitions are not obvious.
+Succeeding in a merger and acquisition is not a given.
 Few structures have the internal human skills necessary to develop a merger-acquisition project.
 The interim managers that we present to you are experienced executives, they have extensive experience and a perfect knowledge of the latest standards and regulations in force.
 With Reactive Executive, our interim managers experienced in the management of mergers and acquisitions can support you in carrying out this complex project.

 Profile of our managers

 In France and abroad, Reactive Executive intervenes to respond to diversified missions.
 Thanks to our pool of more than 10,000 interim managers, we select for you the profile best suited to your corporate culture and your project.
-Our interim managers have the human and technical qualities necessary to carry out your merger-acquisition project.
+Our interim managers have the human and technical qualities necessary to successfully complete your merger-acquisition project.

 Types of missions for a merger-acquisition